Shamus Culhane: Career

-Shamus Culhane worked for a number of American animation studios, including Fleischer Studios, the Ub Iwerks studio, Walt Disney Productions, and Walter Lantz Productions.
+Shamus Culhane worked for a number of American animation studios, including Fleischer Studios, Animated Pictures Corp., Walt Disney Productions, and Walter Lantz Productions.
 He began his animation career in 1925 working for Bray Productions on the Dinky Doodle series, produced under the supervision of Walter Lantz.
-After Bray he served as an inker on Ben Harrison’s and Manny Gould’s Krazy Kat cartoons before moving to Fleischer Studios in 1929 after producer Charles Mintz did not retain him upon transferring the studio to Hollywood.
+After Bray he served as an inker on Ben Harrison's and Manny Gould's Krazy Kat cartoons before moving to Fleischer Studios in 1929 after producer Charles Mintz did not retain him upon transferring the studio to Hollywood.
 Culhane is known for promoting the animation talents of his inker/assistant at Fleischer in the early 1930s, Lillian Friedman Astor, making her the first female studio animator.
-After serving as director on several Talkartoons and early Betty Boop shorts, Culhane moved to Hollywood to animate at the Iwerks Studio, operated by influential former Disney alumnus Ub Iwerks, under which he directed, alongside his longtime colleague and friend Al Eugster, several ComiColor Cartoons.
+After serving as director on several Talkartoons and early Betty Boop shorts, Culhane moved to Hollywood to animate at Animated Pictures Corp., operated by influential former Disney alumnus Ub Iwerks, under which he directed, alongside his longtime colleague and friend Al Eugster, several ComiColor Cartoons.
 On departing Iwerks's studio, Culhane briefly returned to New York to direct at the reorganized Van Beuren Corporation, then supervised by Burt Gillett, before opting to apply to Disney in 1935.

 While at the Disney studio, he discovered while working on Hawaiian Holidays crab sequence an animation method that involved stewing for multiple days, before drawing the entire thing in rough sketches all at once, straight ahead.
 He was a lead animator on Snow White and the Seven Dwarfs, animating arguably the most well-known sequence in the film, the animation of the dwarves marching home singing "Heigh-Ho".
 The scene took Culhane and his assistants six months to complete.
 During this time he developed his "High-speed" technique of animating with quick dashed-off sketches.

 He also worked as an animator on Pinocchio, where he worked on Honest John and Gideon.
 However, he was left uncredited on the film.
-During the production of the film he left Disney to work at Fleischer Studios.
+During the production of the film he left Disney for a second tenure at Fleischer Studios.
 While there, he worked as an animator on several crowd scenes in Gulliver's Travels and as the uncredited co-director on Mr. Bug Goes to Town.
-Following the completion of Gulliver, Culhane was assigned his own unit, which he attempted to instil with the artistic principles and ethos he had acquired at Disney, yielding shorts such as Popeye Meets William Tell, notable for their unusually fluid and expressive character animation relative to much of Fleischer's previous work.
+Following the completion of Gulliver, Culhane was assigned his own unit, which he attempted to instill with the artistic principles and ethos he had acquired at Disney, yielding shorts such as Popeye Meets William Tell, notable for their unusually fluid and expressive character animation relative to much of Fleischer's previous work.